microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 ## Operation

-This example requires an external asynchronous signal source in order for it to behave correctly.
-This can be acheived by using a function generator, another microcontroller, or any other method of producing a high or low signal.
+This example requires an external asynchronous signal source in order for it to behave as expected.
+This can be acheived by using a function generator, another microcontroller, or any other method of producing a high or low pulse.

 Before starting the asynchronous signal, ensure that there is a common ground between the devices, and that the input for the CLC is attached to the RA1 pin.
+Then start running the asynchronous pulse.

 The following image shows what the various logic should do during a single asynchronous pulse.